On the automorphism of a smooth Schubert variety: Notation and Preliminaries

 Now, we recall some preliminaries on Bott-Samelson-Demazure-Hansen varieties which we call BSDH-varieties and some application of Leray spectral sequence to compute the cohomology of line bundles on Schubert varieties.
 We refer to [4] and [11] for preliminaries related to BSDH varieties.
+We refer to [19] for spectral sequences.

 We recall that the BSDH-variety corresponding to a reduced expression $\underline i=(i_{1}, i_{2}, \cdots , i_{r} )$ of $w=s_{{i_1}}s_{{i_2}}\cdots s_{{i_r}}$ is defined by where the action of $B \times \cdots \times B$ on $P_{\alpha_{i_{1}}} \times P_{\alpha_{i_{2}}} \times \cdots \times P_{\alpha_{i_{r}}}$ is given by $(p_1, \ldots , p_r)(b_1, \ldots , b_r) = (p_1 \cdot b_1, b_1^{-1} \cdot p_2 \cdot b_2, \ldots ,b^{-1}_{r-1} \cdot p_r \cdot b_r)$, $ p_j \in P_{\alpha_{i_{j}}}$, $b_j \in B$ and $\underline i=(i_1, i_2, \ldots, i_r)$ (see [4, p.64, Definition 2.2.1] ).